Does Pineapple Belong on Pizza? The Great Debate Continues

 - Sweet and savory contrast: Pineapple’s sweet and tangy flavor can provide a nice contrast to the salty and savory flavors of traditional pizza toppings, creating a unique taste experience.

-- Health benefits: Pineapple is a fruit rich in vitamins and minerals, like vitamin C and manganese, which can contribute to a healthier pizza option.
+- Health benefits: Pineapple is a fruit rich in vitamins and minerals, like vitamin C and manganese, which can contribute to a healthier pizza options.

 - Versatility: Pineapple can be paired with various other toppings, such as ham, bacon, or even jalapeños, to create interesting and delicious flavor combinations.